fimmtiu/robot-arena/README.md

 * Game ends because it ran over time: -5 points to each team.
 This ensures that a stalemate game can never result in a positive score for either team.
 * Game ends because the enemy's goal is destroyed: +10 points to the winners
 * Game ends because you blew up your own goal: -20 points to the losers
+* No robot on the team moved during the match: -5 points.
+This should hopefully discourage boring "turret" behaviour.

 The score is the fitness criterion for the gene splicer; scripts which consistently score higher than others will be promoted to future generations.